hofin34/modulog/README.md

 ## Pitfalls we will work on + TODO
 1. Not the most effective - like sending logs in json etc.
-2. Not rotating log files
+2. Not rotating log files when folder structure (when switch --one-file, then it's ok)
-3. Not the best agent ending

 TODO:
 1. Create agent template for better agent creation - when this done, split big agents into smaller parts
 2. Remove Core global variable and make it local
 3. Agent client - sleep template (different units like seconds, minutes, etc.)
+4. Watchdog agent - not specified, what should do, when device not responding (maybe restart it or something like it?) + reset flags after
+5. Not fully supported switching between system deps / cmakelib

 [agents folder link]: agents
 [agents-to-compile.json]: agents-to-compile.json